- IPL skin rejuvenation is a noninvasive skin care procedure that uses high-powered pulses of light to improve the appearance of skin.

 Since IPL is considered a cosmetic procedure, it isn’t covered by most health insurance policies.

 At Home IPL Skin Rejuvenation Machines

 It’s possible to buy your own IPL device for less than the cost of a single IPL treatment.
-However, commercially-available IPL devices are much less powerful than their clinical counterparts.
-As a result, they are only effective in removing unwanted hair.
+However, commercial IPL devices are far less powerful than their clinical counterparts.
+As a result, they are only effective for hair removal.